Robert Kubica: Rallying

+2013–2016: World Rally Championship

 In 2013, Kubica continued his return, focusing on rallying.
-He drove for Citroën in the European and World Rally-2 Championships.
+He drove for Citroën in the European and WRC2 Championships.
 His first event was the Rally de Portugal, in which he was competitive, but crashed and issues with his car led to him finishing in 6th.
 Then, at the Acropolis Rally, Kubica won, finishing nearly 90 seconds ahead of second placed Yuriy Protasov.
 He repeated this success at the Rally d'Italia winning ahead of Abdulaziz Al-Kuwari by 4 minutes.
 At the 2013 Rally Finland Kubica lost to Jari Ketomaa by nearly 90 seconds.
 The Rallye Deutschland was a big success.
-Not only did the Pole win ahead of Elfyn Evans by 12.9 seconds, he became the leader of the World Rally-2 Championships.
+Not only did the Pole win ahead of Elfyn Evans by 12.9 seconds, he became the leader of the WRC2 Championship.
 He re-gained this position (Al-Kuwari became the leader in Australia) at the Rallye de France, again beating Evans, this time by 4 minutes.
 He won again at the Rally RACC Catalunya, his fifth victory of the season.
 With this result he was able to clinch the championship, as his nearest rival Al-Kuwari was too far behind to regain the first position in the championship.
 Kubica conducted a number of simulator tests with the Mercedes Formula 1 team which showed promise, but limitations in the range of motion of his injured arm would prevent him from driving in twisty circuits like Monaco due to the tight confines of an F1 cockpit.

 In 2014, Kubica started in the first round of the ERC season.
 He won the Internationale Jänner Rallye to claim his first victory in that championship, after coming very close on a number of occasions in 2014.
 His strong results in the stages for this rally eventually netted him the "Ice Master" trophy for the best driver in snow events that season.
 For the rest of the season, he participated in the main WRC class for the RK M-Sport, running as separate team, backed by Polish oil company Lotos.
 Kubica began his WRC campaign by taking the lead of the Monte Carlo Rally through the first two stages, but later retired on the second day after crashing out on SS9.
 Kubica suffered from a string of bad luck for the rest of the season, being fast on occasion but rarely managing to convert his speed into results.
 His best result was a 6th place at the Rally Argentina, a place lower than his highest finish in 2013 (5th in Germany) in a WRC-2 car.
 He finished the season in 16th place with 14 points.
 He finished the year on a positive note by winning the non-championship Monza Rally Show, beating motorcycle legend Valentino Rossi to second.

 After speculation following the 2014 WRC season, Kubica announced he would be racing in 2015, still running Ford Fiesta RS WRC and backed by Lotos, albeit no longer prepared by M-Sport.
 In 2016 due to a lack of funding his sole WRC rally was the Monte Carlo.